luoq03/Final-Project-Coding-Three-Exploring-to-Machine-Intelligence/README.md

 ```
 dcgan = DCGAN(generator=generator, discriminator=discriminator, latent_dim=LATENT_DIM)
 ```
-Compile the DCGAN model（I attempted to use different optimizers and adjust the value of beta_1.）
+Compile the DCGAN model,（I attempted to use different optimizers and adjust the value of beta_1.）BinaryCrossentropy is used for loss function

 ![20a7d7dcdf6dbd2a44263833ed29ba3](https://github.com/luoq03/Final-Project-Coding-Three-Exploring-to-Machine-Intelligence/assets/57748663/6b5d37e7-66e2-465c-b83e-1544088c24c4)